vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/Automatic-input-failover/automatic-input-failover-in-a-single-pipeline.md

 ## How to test Failover?
 1. Open two instances of OBS.
-2. Stat streaming on the first and third streaming URL's shown in the above screenshot.
+2. Stat streaming on the first and third streaming URLs shown in the above screenshot.
 (Use first endpoint of input)
-3. Go to the AWS Medialive console and click on the channel through which you are streaming.
+3. Go to the AWS MediaLive console and click on the channel through which you are streaming.
 Click Alerts tab.
-4. Once you able to view stream, stop streaming from input 1.
+4. Once you are able to view stream, stop streaming from input 1.
 5. Wait for few seconds / minutes, you'll see logs of stream is not receiving in alerts tab.
 6. After some time, may be few seconds it'll show that it has been Failover to input 2.
 7. Verify stream in the player, it should play video from input 2.